rodkristianrebarbas/hilowcardgameapp/README.md

 I create web and mobile versions of it using Layout Builder

+For mobile version, I used Pixel 2 API 30 emulator to execute the app and debugging it

 Feel free to download the source code and study it....enjoy:)

 -Kurisu/Kryss